bofenghuang/vigogne/README.md

 The fine-tuned 🦙 Vigogne models come in two types: **instruction-following models** and **chat models**.
 The instruction-following models are optimized to generate concise and helpful responses to user instructions, similar to `text-davinci-003`.
 Meanwhile, the chat models are designed for multi-turn dialogues, but they also perform well in instruction-following tasks, similar to `gpt-3.5-turbo`.

-More information can be found in the [vigogne/model](docs/model.md).
+More information can be found in [vigogne/model](docs/model.md).

 ## Inference and Deployment

 This repository offers multiple options for inference and deployment, including Google Colab notebooks, Gradio demos, [FastChat](https://github.com/lm-sys/FastChat), and [vLLM](https://vllm.ai).
 It also offers guidance on conducting experiments using [llama.cpp](https://github.com/ggerganov/llama.cpp) on your personal computer.

-More information can be found in the [vigogne/inference](docs/inference.md).
+More information can be found in [vigogne/inference](docs/inference.md).

 ## Data

 The Vigogne models were trained on a variety of datasets, including open-source datasets, ChatGPT-distillation datasets (self-instruct, self-chat, and orca-style data), and translated datasets.

-More information can be found in the [vigogne/data](docs/data.md).
+More information can be found in [vigogne/data](docs/data.md).

 ## Training